 High quality Indian carpets are available mostly in three varieties Persian (Isfahan and Kashan), Turkoman and Aubusson (French).
 Designs in the Persian Isfahan variety are long leaf and floral.
 Persian Kashan variety is small with floral arrangement are common.
 In the Persian designs, seven to eleven shades are generally used.
 The Turkoman has only the Mohru Bukhara variety.
 The French Aubussan accounts for more than half the carpets manufactured in Agra.

-and Eluru and Warangal.
+Fine quality carpets are also produced in places like Amritsar, Agra, Jaipur and Eluru and Warangal.
 The Mirzapur-Bhadohi belt in Uttar Pradesh represents the most important area of carpet weaving in the country as it has the largest number of carpet weavers.
 This area specialises in the lower, medium and low-fine qualities and accounts for nearly 90 per cent of the total production of carpets in India.
 The fineness of a carpet is judged from the number of knots per unit area, and the design, colours and quality of yarn.
 The firmness, thickness and appearance of the back of a carpet are the important considerations in determining the quality of the carpet.

-is a traditional producer of fine quality hand-knotted woollen carpets.
+Rajasthan is a traditional producer of fine quality hand-knotted woollen carpets.
 Jaipur was highly renowned for its carpets.
 Some of the finest samples of the old Mughal carpets are today in the city palace museum, the prized possession of the Maharaja of Jaipur.
 The Indo-Heretic designs consist of smaller angular motifs enclosing little rosettes are manufactured.
 These carpets are known for the boldness of the carving stems and the harmony of the colours.

 Namdhas are a type of Indian Carpets that originated in Kashmir.
-The namdha is a speciality of Kashmir, which is so named because of the embroidery with woollen thread that completely covers the base of Hessian.
+The namdha is a specialty of Kashmir, which is so named because of the embroidery with woollen thread that completely covers the base of Hessian.
 Namdhas are either embroidered or appliqued.